Elections 2022: Conservatives lose seats on English councils

 The Liberal Democrats pulled off the first decisive victory of the night, taking control of Hull City Council from Labour.
 The council had been controlled by Labour since 2011, when it took over from the Liberal Democrats.

 The second eye-catching result came in south London, where Labour took control of Wandsworth Borough Council.
+Famous for its low council tax, it has been under Conservative control since 1978, a year before Margaret Thatcher became prime minister.

-Famous for its low council tax, Wandsworth has been under Conservative control since 1978, a year before Margaret Thatcher became prime minister.
+Ravi Govindia, leader of the Wandsworth Conservatives, said: "Let's not be coy about it.
+Of course national issues were part of the dilemma people were facing."

-Ravi Govindia, leader of the Wandsworth Tories, said: "Let's not be coy about it, of course national issues were part of the dilemma people were facing."
+Also in London, the Conservatives lost 13 seats in Westminster, giving Labour control of the council.

 In Worcester, the Conservatives lost overall control of the council, as Labour, the Greens and the Lib Dems gained a seat each.